 In some cases, it may be possible to structure a Consumer Proposal to pay equity in assets where that amount exceeds $15,000 and thereby avoid the necessity of filing an Ordinary bankruptcy and publishing the debtor’s name in the newspaper.

-Your licensed insolvency trustee will complete a thorough review of your financial situation and help you decide the best option.
+Your Licensed Insolvency Trustee will complete a thorough review of your financial situation and help you decide the best option.

-Powell Associates Ltd. is a Licensed Insolvency Trustee (LIT) focused on providing debt settlement, proposal and bankruptcy solutions for individuals and businesses.
-We offer free consultations to review your personal financial situation and practical debt resolution options.
-Contact us to discuss your situation over the phone or book an appointment to meet us face-to-face in Saint John, Moncton, Fredericton, Charlottetown or Dartmouth - it's your choice.
+We offer free consultations to review your financial situation and practical debt resolution options.
+Contact us to discuss your situation over the phone, a video chat, or in-person in Saint John, Moncton, Fredericton, Charlottetown, Dartmouth, or Miramichi.